 Swedish Meatballs’s post on Smith-Mundt, with its rare quoting of Dave Grossman (perhaps SM was motivated by this post), shows how the Smith-Mundt Act has been distorted over the years to become something it was never intended to be.
 Because of this, as SM points out, Smith-Mundt needs to be drastically revised, or better, yet, ditched.

 Forgotten is the purpose and focus of the Act.
-The Act focused on raising the quality of American propaganda that was so dysfunctional as to actually aid the enemy (sound familiar?).
+The Act focused on raising the quality of American information programs that was so dysfunctional as to actually aid the enemy (sound familiar?).
 Discussions about domestic broadcasting were focused on Free Speech and guaranteeing the government wouldn’t compete with rich domestic broadcasters.

 Meatball One asks